OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ## Performing System Administration Tasks

 OpenIndiana is a multi-user platform.
-The role of administering the system was traditionally assigned to one privileged user known as the _superuser_ or _root_ user.
-This user is assigned _all_ privileges.
+Performing administrative tasks on a multi-user platform can affect all users, indeed if not carried out correctly, dire consequences for all users can result.
+Sensitive administrative commands were originally restricted to a single user account, and only a select number of privileged users were provided access to this account.
+This special user account is known as the _superuser_ or _root_ user from which susceptible administrative operations could be executed.
+The superuser account is assigned _all_ privileges.

-To become root, it is possible to switch user using the command: [su(1M)](https://illumos.org/man/1M/su).
+To become root, it is possible to log in directly to the root account or it can be accessed from a standard user account by using the command: [su(1M)](https://illumos.org/man/1M/su).

 Assigning one or more users all privilages has its limitations, most critically concerning security.

-Obviously, it is not always necessary for a user to perform all administrative tasks.
+Security concerns dictate that performing sensitive administration tasks would be more secure if carried out by a user with a minimum number of privileges.
+Moreover, it is not always necessary for a single user to perform all administrative tasks.
 It would be more flexible if some tasks could be performed by some, say, experienced users.
-It is not always prudent to perform system administration duties with all privileges.
-Security concerns dictate that performing sensitive administration tasks would be more secure if carried out by a user with a minimum number of privileges.
 To enable some users to carry out a select number of commands, or to _do_ an administrative command sudo(1m) can be used.

-A more powerful mechanism was developed whereby users could be assigned a select number of privileges by the superuser.
-OpenIndia provides, in addition to these traditional  mechanisms, a richer means to perform these duties known as Role-Based Access Control.
+An alternative mechanism was developed focused on the idea of _roles_ and _privilages_.
+A role can be thought of a collection of related tasks.
+Some roles might be printer administration, network responsibility, software installation, etc. Associated with such roles are a set of _privilages_ necessary to execute these roles.
+This is known as Role-Based Access Control (RBAC).
+It is sometimes also known as Role Based Security.

 RBAC involves collecting a select number of privileges and bundling these together as a role.
 A user can then be assigned one, or several roles.

+OpenIndia supports all these frameworks.

 ### root: [su(1M)](https://illumos.org/man/1M/su)